-Black teenage girls in China are often the children of middle to upper class parents.
+Black teenage girls in China are often the children of middle to upper-class parents.
 Their presence in China is a natural result of their parents’ employment in this country.
-As such they live with their families and have a robust support-system at home.
+As such they live with their families and have a robust support system at home.
 The culture shock that affects so many foreigners here is less heightened for them because of the malleable character of young people.
 Public Chinese schools are restricted to nationals, and so black teenage girls are often enrolled at international schools.
 Private schools are generally well-funded and better equipped to nurture students academic and personal growth.
 Teachers and administration tend to be vigilant towards bullying and personality changes in students.
 This goes a long way in fostering mental health in black students as early symptoms of brain disorders may appear from the ages of 16 – 25.
 It can also create safe spaces whereby black girls can question their sexuality and gender within the expat community, albeit in the context of a heteronormative and gender binary country.

 Teenagers are notorious for turning towards substance abuse for recreational uses or self-medication.
-Alcohol is abundant in China, and the favored local drink is a hard liquor.
+Alcohol is abundant in China, and the favoured local drink is a hard liquor.
 Plus Chinese culture often leans towards heavy drinking in social settings.
 Black girls and women going through mental health challenges have easy access to alcohol and cigarettes, which can only offer short-term escape and pain relief from their troubles.
 Drugs, including marijuana, on the other hand, are heavily monitored by the national police and result in severe jail sentences for anyone caught in the possession of said substances.

 Adult black women experience their own set of challenges in China.
 For example, culture shock is heightened with age, as we grow set in our ways over time.
 A black woman who was born and raised in a multi-cultural environment will experience less culture shock in China over one who is only familiar with one culture, country, and way of life.
-This inevitably leads to a degree of home sickness at one point or another.
+This inevitably leads to a degree of homesickness at one point or another.
 Added to this is the immediate severance of physical proximity to loved ones.
 Even if VPN behaves long enough for an extended video call, technology has its limitations in soothing loneliness.
 Black girls and women belong to cultures that value community and inter-personal relationships.
 Therefore, living without a go-to resource readily available can exacerbate feelings of loneliness and frustration.

 Isn’t She Pretty?

 Black girls and women outside China are regularly bombarded with media representations that enforce unrealistic beauty standards and the sexual objectification of our bodies.
-The cosmetic industry and mass media in China however, focus on Chinese and South-Asian women as their target demographics.
-Compared with the 500 million plus Chinese women here, black women are a negligible market.
-In countries with sizeable black or Western communities there are typical features that are considered beautiful.
+The cosmetic industry and mass media in China, however, focus on Chinese and South-Asian women as their target demographics.
+Compared with the 500 million-plus Chinese women here, black women are a negligible market.
+In countries with sizeable black or Western communities, there are typical features that are considered beautiful.
 Black women are encouraged to straighten their hair, bleach their skin and slim their curves.
-Outside China we are bombarded by messages that demean our being and bodies as less than whilst also hyper-sexualizing them in music videos and popular culture.
+Outside China, we are bombarded by messages that demean our being and bodies as less than whilst also hyper-sexualizing them in music videos and popular culture.
 These messages are largely absent in China because black women are too few and far between to be represented in mainstream Chinese culture.

 This phenomenon is common in both urban Chinese cities and rural Chinese communities.
-Perhaps the main differences are that in urban areas people are less likely to initiate a conversation and more likely to take pictures discretely.
-In rural areas where community ties are strong and personal space is a fuzzy concept Chinese people are known to reach out and touch black hair, rub black skin to see if the color changes and brazenly snap multiple photos.
+Perhaps the main differences are that in urban areas people are less likely to initiate a conversation and more likely to take pictures discreetly.
+In rural areas where community ties are strong and personal space is a fuzzy concept Chinese people are known to reach out and touch black hair, rub black skin to see if the colour changes and brazenly snap multiple photos.